MESAHub/mesa/docs/source/windows-install.rst

 Option 1: MESA-Docker
 ---------------------
-MESA-Docker provides a pre built version of MESA inside a Docker container.
+MESA-Docker provides a pre-built version of MESA inside a Docker container.
 This simplifies the setup as MESA and all its dependencies are already installed.

 `MESA-Docker <https://github.com/evbauer/MESA-Docker>`__